 and 0xa1

-are so called HID reports.
-If your device uses them, it should conform to HID specification and might be better to use more high level library like hid.
-We will stick to generic libusb.
+are so-called HID reports.
+If your device uses them, it must conform to the HID specification and it might be better to use a more high-level library like hid.
+We will stick to the generic libusb.

-Running our code results in crash with following error:
+Running our code results in a crash with the following error:

 usb.core.USBError: [Errno 16] Resource busy

 What is going on?
-Since our device is HID, the kernel attaches it as HID device.
+Since our device is an HID device, the kernel has attached it as an HID device.
 But we want to control it ourselves!
-Lets detach it:
+Let’s detach it:

 if dev_handle.is_kernel_driver_active(0):